7mind/izumi/doc/microsite/src/main/tut/logstage/00_logstage.md

 When not configured, `logstage-adapter-slf4j` will log messages with level `>= Info` to `stdout`.

-Due to the global mutable nature of `slf4j` to configure slf4j logging you'll have to mutate a global singleton.
-To change its settings, replace its `LogRouter` with the same one you use elsewhere in your application.
+Due to the global mutable nature of `slf4j`, to configure slf4j logging you'll have to mutate a global singleton `StaticLogRouter`.
+Replace its `LogRouter` with the same one you use elsewhere in your application to use the same configuration for Slf4j.

 ```scala mdoc:reset
 import logstage._